-In this paper, we propose to apply the 2SFCA method in an analysis of accessibility to postal services.
+In this paper, we propose to apply the 2SFCA method in an analysis of accessibility to postal points of contact.
 Transposing this method that has been used almost exclusively in the medical sector seems pertinent for a variety of reasons.
-Postal service in a town or a neighbourhood, like the presence of a doctor, is a "local" service that appears vital for life and local activity.
-According to the SNIIRAM (2010) and repeated by Lucas-Gabrielli, Nestrigue, and Coldefy (2016) "84 percent of consultations with a general practitioner took place in a municipality located less than 15 minutes away."
-In terms of postal activities, the framework directive for postal services (directive 97/67/CE) states the principle of universal postal service, under the conditions of principles of equality, of territorial continuity and adaptability and seeking the best economic and social efficiency (see Article L1 of the Postal and Electronic Communications Code).
+Postal service in a town or a neighbourhood, like the presence of a doctor, is a "local" service that appears essential for social link and economic activities.

-Each individual, in relation to his or her administrative address, is assigned to a contact point for withdrawing items.
-Nevertheless, he or she remains free to visit the postal point of his or her choice (including for items by modifying the withdrawal point).
-In the same way that 16 percent of medical consultations (general practitioners) do not take place in an environment close to the residence, use of postal contact points seems to correlate less and less to residence location but is part of a more "dispersed" format of daily activity.
-Raynaud (2010), followed by Barlet et al. (2012), uses the term commodity in reference to the reception conditions that can incite a patient to travel farther from his or her residence to consult a general practitioner, with everything else being equal.
-Opening hours and waiting times can also apply in understanding the demand addressed to different postal points.
+Both in health and postal sector, accessibility to the services is crucial.
+This includes two different notions: proximity in terms of distance but also convenience (in the conditions to access to the service).
+Raynaud (2010), followed by Barlet et al. (2012), uses the term "convenience" in reference to the reception conditions that can incite a patient to travel farther from his or her residence to consult a general practitioner, with everything else being equal.
+Opening hours and waiting times can also be factors explaining the demand addressed to different postal points.